Lázaro Cárdenas: Presidential election of 1940

 The campaign and elections were marked by violent incidents; on election-day the opposing parties hijacked numerous polling places and each issued their own "election results".
 Cárdenas himself was unable to vote on election day because the polling place closed early to prevent supporters of Almazán from voting.
-Since the government controlled the electoral process, the official results declared Ávila Camacho as winner; Almazán cried fraud and threatened revolt, trying to set up a parallel government and congress. Ávila Camacho crushed Almazán's forces and assumed office in December 1940.
+Since the government controlled the electoral process, the official results declared Ávila Camacho as winner; Almazán cried fraud and threatened revolt, trying to set up a parallel government and congress. Ávila Camacho crushed Almazán's forces and assumed office on December 1, 1940.
 His inauguration was attended by US Vice President-elect Henry A. Wallace, who was appointed by the U.S. as a "special representative with the rank of Ambassador Extraordinary and Plenipotentiary" for Mexico, indicating that the U.S. recognized the legitimacy of the election results.
 Almazán also attended Ávila Camacho's inauguration.

 Much to the surprise of Mexicans who expected that Cárdenas might follow the example of Calles and remain the power behind the presidency—particularly since Ávila Camacho did not appear to have major leadership skills at a time that the conflict in Europe and domestic turmoil were in evidence—he set the important precedent of leaving the presidency and its powers to his successor.

 Post-presidency

-After his presidential term that ended 1 December 1940, Cárdenas served as Mexico's Minister of War 1942–1945, when Mexico was a solid participant in World War II, which reassured Mexican nationalists concerned about a close alliance with the United States.
+After his presidential term that ended 1 December 1940, Cárdenas served as Mexico's Minister of War from 1942 to 1945, during which Mexico fought with the Allied Powers in World War II, which reassured Mexican nationalists concerned about a close alliance with the United States.

 It has been said that Cárdenas was the only president associated with the Institutional Revolutionary Party (PRI) who did not use the office to make himself wealthy.
 He retired to a modest home by Lake Pátzcuaro, Michoacán, and worked the rest of his life supervising irrigation projects and promoting free medical clinics and education for the nation's poor.
 He also continued to speak out about international political issues and in favor of greater democracy and human rights in Latin America and elsewhere.
-For example, he was one of the participants in the Russell Tribunal for investigating war crimes in Vietnam.
+For example, in 1966, he was one of the participants in the Russell Tribunal, which investigated war crimes in Vietnam.

 Although Cárdenas did not play the role that Calles had as the power behind the presidency, Cárdenas did exert influence on the PRI and in Mexican politics.
-He opposed the candidacy of Miguel Alemán Valdés for president in 1952, opposed the Vietnam War, and opposed the U.S. policy toward Cuba after the 1959 Cuban Revolution.
+He opposed the candidacy of Miguel Alemán Valdés for president in 1946, opposed the Vietnam War, and supported the 1959 Cuban Revolution, even making an appearance in Havana with Cuban leader Fidel Castro in July 1959.
+In 1951, Alemán Valdés, nearing the end of his six-year term, expressed his desire to have the Constitution amended to allow him to be re-elected.
+Cárdenas and Ávila Camacho had former President Abelardo Rodríguez give a statement that they didn't "think extension of the presidential term or re-election is convenient for the country."
+This allowed for the transfer of power to President Adolfo Ruiz Cortines in 1952.